0xVolt/telecom-churn-rate-analysis/README.md

-# telecom-churn-rate-analysis
+# Telecom Churn Rate Analysis

-This repository contains analysis of the Telecom Churn Dataset, exploring customer behavior patterns and predicting churn using machine learning techniques.
+This repository contains my analysis of the Telecom Churn Dataset.
+In this analysis, I explore the factors that contribute to customer churn in the telecom industry using various machine learning techniques.
+The dataset includes various features such as customer demographics, call data, and customer service interactions.
+Through exploratory data analysis and visualization, I identify patterns and relationships between these features and customer churn.
+I then train and evaluate various machine learning models to predict customer churn and identify the most important predictors.
+In addition to the code and results, this repository includes a detailed report outlining the methodology and findings of my analysis.